 A JSON / JavaScript financial risk and pricing library

-Why to use a JavaScript financial risk and pricing library
+Key reasons for a JavaScript financial risk and pricing library

 Here are three reasons for using a financial risk and pricing library in JavaScript.